 • Final Report Submitted: October 2023

-*Note for the timeline: we know timelines change throughout the collaborative process.
+*Note for the timeline: We know timelines change throughout the collaborative process.
 We are looking to see the general timeline and how that relates to the scope of your project.
 We know timelines will change for selected artists.
 We ask selected artists to communicate significant changes with ACF staff.
 You have up to five years to complete the commission.

-I have carefully reviewed the 2023 ACF | create guidelines.
-I understand that my application must be completed by the online application deadline of Monday, March 14, 2023 11:59 PM (Central).
-The American Composers Forum / ACF | create take no responsibility for applications that are not in Submitted status at the deadline.
+• Electronic Signature: I have carefully reviewed the 2024 ACF | create guidelines and it contains all of the necessary information.
+I understand that my application must be completed by the online application deadline of Friday, April 12, 2023 11:59 PM (Central).
+The American Composers Forum / ACF | create program take no responsibility for applications that are not in Submitted status at the deadline.
 I certify that the statements in this application are true and complete to the best of my knowledge.
-If I am selected for the 2023 ACF | create program offered by the American Composers Forum, I agree to abide by the policies of ACF | create.
+I know if awarded an ACF | create commission I will be required to sign an agreement, submit a W9, and be responsible for all taxes pertaining to payments to me as part of the ACF | create program.
+If I am selected for the 2024 ACF | create program offered by the American Composers Forum, I agree to abide by the policies of the ACF | create program.

 • African descent/Diaspora